What is the main source of law authorising this entity form?

 Does the entity possess separate legal personality?

-The Company has legal personality.
+The Company has a separate legal personality;

 (Maximum) period of existence

-There is no maximum period of existence unless otherwise stated under the Company’s Articles of Association (Estatutos da Sociedade).
+There is no maximum period of existence unless otherwise stated under the Company's Articles of Association (Estatutos da Sociedade);

 Governing document(s)

-The Company is governed by its Articles of Association (contained in the Company’s incorporation documentation or subsequent amendment through Shareholders’ resolution (Deliberação dos Acionistas);
+The Company is governed by its Articles of Association [contained in the Company's incorporation documentation or subsequent amendment through Shareholders' resolution (Deliberação dos Acionistas)];

 Liability of incorporators / shareholders